-Let me Help You Find a Home and a Neighborhood
+Let us Help You Find a Home and a Neighborhood

-Welcome to my Web site about the Portland, Oregon, metropolitan area.
-It’s my way of helping you become acquainted with the neighborhoods and communities of the Portland metro area and to inform you about the Portland area housing market.
-Your comments and suggestions about my Web site are always welcome.
+Welcome to our website about the Portland, Oregon, metropolitan area.
+It’s our way of helping you become acquainted with the neighborhoods and communities of the Portland metro area and to inform you about the Portland area housing market.
+Your comments and suggestions about the website are always welcome.